 Role-Based Permissions: This feature allows you to keep certain folders and documents private and accessible to only authorized users.
 Having it be role-based makes onboarding new users much more efficient and helps ensure no one will mistakenly be given access to private files.

 Versioning/Audit Access: Documents of great importance that contain pertinent client information needs to come attached with a version history that details when the document was created, who has had access to it, what changes have been made.
 It must also list who made the changes and when.

 Luckily, document management automatically records everything that happens to documents within the system.
 You can view and download a comprehensive audit report of any document or the entire system.
 Furthermore, versioning allows you to revisit a previous version of the document to see exactly what changes were made to the document.

 Encrypted Sharing: The use of encryption when storing and sharing electronic documents with sensitive information is crucial to stay compliant.
 Simply emailing a file or using an instant messenger application flys in the face of security standards and could land you in big trouble.

 An encrypted, file-sharing portal is needed in order to securely share files across the web.
 Not only that, but certain regulations require you to utilize a standard encryption type – usually 256-bit AES with SSL/TLS.

 Rubex by eFileCabinet provides all of these and many more security and compliance features.
 It’s the best tool to ensure your business can easily stay in line with compliance standards without expending more labor hours than you need to.
-To see Rubex in action, fill out the form below to see a free, personalized demo.
+To see Rubex in action, click here to schedule a free, personalized demo.